Gulam1288/Medicine-Recommendation-System/README.md

-Instructions on how to set up the database using XAMPP and run the Flask server:
+Explanation on project and instructions on how to set up the database using XAMPP and run the Flask server:

 ```markdown
 # Project Explanation